valerie-lth/BM-NLP/README.md

  -  \# model predicted=1 in the sampled subset
  -  \# TP (Y=1 AND predicted=1) in the sampled subset

 Calculate the precision, recall, and F1 using `precision_recall_calc.ipynb`.
+There are two algorithms for the evaluation.
+Choose the first one for ON and BC because their stratified sampling are based on probability bins, use the second one for AB because we sampled by reports per patient.